piyush8512/Student-Grade-Calculator/README.md

 # Student-Grade-Calculator -CodingSamurai-Task_3

+Task-3: Student-Grade-Calculator
+Language: Core Java
+IDE: visual studio code

 Java program that allows users to input their course grades and calculates their final grades based on a grading scale.

 User Interface: basic command-line design interface that prompts the user to their course grades of exam.